DECODEproject/whitepaper/decode-whitepaper.md

 - Encrypt each data item in the list as above
 - Separate the data into "columns" ie. each data attribute is becomes an array of values and these are then encrypted using ABE
+- Investigate DRM tech for encrypting large (e.g. Video) streams can similar approaches be applied to user data?